Ghostzapper: Racing career

 Ghostzapper justified the confidence of his connections and led the entire way, pulling away in the stretch to a three-length victory over Roses in May.
-The final time of 1:59.02 set a new track record and an unofficial Breeders' Cup Classic record (because the race is run at different tracks, there is no official record).
+The final time of 1:59.02 set a track record and an unofficial Breeders' Cup Classic record (because the race is run at different tracks, there is no official record).

-Going into the 2004 Breeders' Cup, Frankel had a lifetime record of only two wins in 57 starts.
-He had never won the Classic, though he did finish second with Bertrando in 1993 and with Medaglia d'Oro in 2002 and 2003.
+Going into the 2004 Breeders' Cup, Frankel had a lifetime record of two wins in 57 Breeders’ Cup starts.
+He had never won the Classic, though he finished second with Bertrando in 1993 and with Medaglia d'Oro in 2002 and 2003.
 In the 2004 Breeders' Cup, Frankel finished out of the money with his first five starters.
-"The way this day had been going, I thought I was going to be in for a disaster", said Frankel.
-"This sure make things better.
+"The way this day had been going, I thought I was going to be in for a disaster," said Frankel.
+"This sure makes things better.
 This is as big a win as I've had in my career.
 In fact, it could be the biggest win I've had in my career.
 This is a good horse, a really good horse."

 Despite winning only four races in 2004, Ghostzapper earned high praise from many handicapping experts.
 For example, Len Friedman of the Ragozin Sheets called him "the most consistently fast horse of all time."
 Jerry Brown from Thoro-Graph said, "To run as fast as he did in three consecutive races in essentially unheard of."
-And Dick Jerardi wrote, "Ghostzapper is officially the fastest horse since Daily Racing Form began publishing Beyer Speed Figures in 1992."
+Dick Jerardi wrote, "Ghostzapper is officially the fastest horse since Daily Racing Form began publishing Beyer Speed Figures in 1992."